If you were just wondering what language you should learn next, we suggest you to learn the Russian language and this is why..

 - Russian literature counts a huge number of great works (Dostoevsky, Chekhov, Tolstoy, Turgenev).
-You will be able to read them in their original form.
+Speaking Russian you will be able to read them in original.

 How to learn Russian?

-Yes, learning a language is work, it may be hard and confusing but it is incredibly enjoyable and rewarding!
-Imagine: just yesterday you were looking at Cyrillic writings and had no idea what it was about, but now you can understand it!
-It’s like someone else whispering it in your ear.
-You understand Russians speaking and they understand you.
+Yes, learning a language is little bit of a work, and it may be tough and confusing sometimes, but it is incredibly enjoyable and rewarding!
+Imagine: just yesterday you were looking at Cyrillic letters and had no idea what it was about, but now you can understand it all!
+It’s like someone else is whispering it in your ears.

-In order to be one day a fluent Russian speaker your learning efforts must become your daily habit.
-Use any small opportunity to learn and practice Russian in your daily life.
+In order to be a fluent Russian speaker one day, use any small opportunity to learn and practice Russian in your daily life.
 For example:

 - Start learning Russian from simple things and step by step move forward.
 You’ll see soon that even your small efforts give a result, and that will motivate you even more.